electron/electron/docs/tutorial/recent-documents.md

 #### Add the Recent Documents list to the application menu

-You can add menu items to access and clear recent documents by adding the following code snippet to your menu template.
+You can add menu items to access and clear recent documents by adding the following code snippet to your menu template:

 ```json
 {